-Item: News from Turkmenistan: Radio Derb's dear friend and benefactor President Gurbanguly Berdymukhmedov played the synthesizer and sang along while a choir of 4,000 broke the world record for singing in the round.
+Item: News from Turkmenistan: Radio Derb's dear friend and benefactor President Gurbanguly Berdymukhammedov played the synthesizer and sang along while a choir of 4,000 broke the world record for singing in the round.

 Singing in the round — not to be confused with singing in the rain, which doesn't happen much in Turkmenistan — singing in the round is when different sections of the choir sing the same melody but start at different times, so their voices overlap.

 Naturally I'd like to play you a recording of the choir, but I can't find one.
-I can tell you that the actual song being sung was a musical setting of President Gurbanguly Berdymukhmedov's own poem, published earlier this year, titled: "Onward!
+I can tell you that the actual song being sung was a musical setting of President Gurbanguly Berdymukhammedov's own poem, published earlier this year, titled: "Onward!
 And Only Onward, Land of my Kin — Turkmenistan!"
-Here, with kind permission of President Gurbanguly Berdymukhmedov, are the first two stanzas:
+Here, with kind permission of President Gurbanguly Berdymukhammedov, are the first two stanzas: